-- 1. Disable the Listen for RGS connections on all network interfaces option in the RGS Sender Configuration tool. - NOTE: See Using the RGS Sender Configuration tool on page 61 for more information. - 2.
+- 1. Disable the Listen for RGS connections on all network interfaces option in the RGS Sender Configuration tool. - NOTE: See Using the RGS Sender Configuration tool (Windows/Linux only) on page 66 for more information. - 2.
 Click the network icon in the Windows notification area, and then click Open Network and Sharing Center. - 3.
 Click Change adapter settings in the left pane. - 4.
 Press the Alt key to show the menu bar, select Advanced, and then select Advanced Settings. - In the Adapter and Bindings panel, use the arrow buttons next to the Connections pane to move the desired network interface to the top of the list.